Mindirix/HR-Management-project/README.md

 # HR-Management-project
-HR Management simple app that uses firebase to signup and signin .
+HR Management simple app that uses firebase user registration .

 this app is a simple practice project .